x-limitless-x/blakedrumm.com/_posts/2022-01-05-set-user-rights.markdown

 ## Set User Rights
 [Set-UserRights.ps1](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/blob/master/Powershell/General%20Functions/Set-UserRights.ps1)

-Some (but not all) of the User Rights that can be can set:
+Some (but not all) of the User Rights that can be set:
 ```
 "Log on as a batch job (SeBatchLogonRight)"
 "Allow log on locally (SeInteractiveLogonRight)"